Canonizing Graphs of Bounded Rank-Width in Parallel via Weisfeiler--Leman

 \begin{definition} Let $k \geq 1$ and $r \geq 1$ be integers.
 The $(k, r)$-WL algorithm is obtained by running $k$-WL for $r$ rounds.
 Here, the initial coloring counts as the first round. \end{definition}

 Let $S$ be a sequence of vertices.
 The \textit{individualize-and-refine} paradigm works first by assigning each vertex in $S$ a unique color.
-We then run $(k,r)$-WL on this colored graph.
+We then run $(k,r)$-WL starting from this choice of initial coloring.
 We denote the coloring computed by $(k,r)$-WL after individualizing $S$ as $\chi_{k,r}^{S}$.
 When there is ambiguity about the graph $G$ in question, we will for clarity write $\chi_{k,r}^{S,G}$.

 For two graphs $G$ and $H$, we say that $(k,r)$-WL \textit{distinguishes} $G$ and $H$ if there is some color $c$ such that the sets We write $G \equiv_{k,r} H$ if $(k,r)$-WL does not distinguish between G and H. Additionally, $(k,r)$-WL \textit{identifies} a graph $G$ if $(k,r)$-WL distinguishes $G$ from every graph $H$ such that $G\not\cong H$.

 \begin{remark} Grohe \& Verbitsky \cite{GroheVerbitsky} previously showed that for fixed $k$, the classical $k$-dimensional Weisfeiler--Leman algorithm for graphs can be effectively parallelized.
-Precisely, each iteration (including the initial coloring) can be implemented using a logspace uniform $\textsf{TC}^{0}$ circuit.
-In the case of the count-free $k$-WL algorithm, each round can be implemented using a logspace uniform $\textsf{AC}^{0}$ circuit. \end{remark}
+Precisely, each iteration (including the initial coloring) can be implemented using a logspace uniform $\textsf{TC}^{0}$ circuit. \end{remark}